 I’ve made a few adjustments from to suit our family’s tastes and preferences: I’ve doubled the protein and dialed back the salt considerably.
 I use whole Indian red chili peppers (sometimes labeled as Indian Hot Chilli Pepper) which add a satisfying warmth without overwhelming the dish with heat.
 I would never recommend omitting the chili peppers altogether, but if you really can’t deal with heat omit the seeds or use a milder dried red chili (like Indian Kashmiri).

-Chicken and Asparagus in Portuguese Sauce is a warm and vibrant dish suitable for serving any time of the year.
+Chicken and Asparagus in Portuguese Sauce is a single dish meal.
 Serve it with a healthy portion of long grain rice to soak up the delicious gravy.
 It does not need any further accompaniment.

 You may purchase a copy of Madhur Jaffrey’s A Taste of the Far East at my Amazon affiliate link here: https://amzn.to/3fYIZmp

 - 2 lbs boneless, skinless chicken breast, sliced into thin, 2 inch strips